ajwalkiewicz/blog/obsidian/posts/Python - Type Hints - Introduction.md

 class Box(Generic[T]): ...
 ```

 # Abstract Base Classes

 In Python, **Abstract Base Classes (ABCs)** are similar to other languages, like Java, but at the same time they differ a lot.
 They allows to create a base class, that cannot be instantiated, it can only be used as a parent class for other classes.
 But just like regular classes sub-classes of an abstract class inherits all of its attributes.
+In a way they are like interfaces, where we define what methods needs to be implemented by the sub-class.

 Sub-classes of an abstract class have to implement methods that are decorated with `@abstractmethod` in the abstract class.
+If a sub-class doesn't implement it becomes an abstract class itself.

-What may be different from other languages, is that abstract class, can share it's logic with the sub-classes, define regular not abstract methods, and even allows to call and execute methods with abstract method decorator to be called from sub-classes (tough not recommended)
+What may be different from other languages, is that abstract class, can share it's logic with the sub-classes, define regular not abstract methods, and even allows to call and execute methods with abstract method decorator to be called from sub-classes (tough not recommended).

 A simple example will make it more clear.